 President & CEO

 David has been the Executive Director of the Downeast Lakes Land Trust since 2014, and is now serving as President and CEO.
 Prior to joining DLLT, he worked in the outdoor recreation industry in Maine, Wyoming, and Virginia and conducted wildlife research in the northern Rockies, Appalachia, and Africa.
 He is a Registered Maine Guide, and has degrees in wildlife biology from Colorado State and Virginia Tech.
-He lives in Grand Lake Stream with his wife and assorted animals, and in his spare time he enjoys hunting, sailing, gardening, and renovating his 150-year-old farmhouse.
+He lives in Calais with his wife and two kids and assorted animals, and in his spare time he enjoys hunting, sailing, and gardening.

 Ernest joined DLLT in the winter of 2019.
 A native of Princeton, ME, Ernest brings more than 40 years of forest management experience to DLLT.
 Ernest holds a B.S. in Forest Engineering from the University of Maine – Orono.
 In his spare time, Ernest enjoys hunting, fishing, boating, leading church services, and spending time with his four grandchildren.

 Susan joined DLLT in July 2021.
 She has a Bachelor’s degree in wildlife biology from Unity College, and a Master of Science degree in wildlife science from New Mexico State University.
 She is a Registered Maine guide and also manages Grand Lake Lodge in Grand Lake Stream.
 She has many outdoor hobbies, but a few of them include hunting, fishing, hiking, shed hunting, and foraging for mushrooms.

 Education and Volunteer Coordinator